 So how can we explain this tiny association between the risk of eating a lot of red and processed meat — the 1/100th-the-size-of-the-lung-cancer-cigarette effect–compared to eating virtually none?
 Again, we have an observation — or an association, two or more things happening in concert; let’s think of all the possible reasons that might explain why these two variables, meat-eating and disease, associate together in our cohorts of nurses and physicians.
 Here’s how the great German pathologist Rudolph Virchow phrased this in 1849: How, he said, can we “with certainty decide which of two coexistent phenomena is the cause and which the effect, whether one of them is the cause at all instead of both being effects of a third cause, or even whether both are effects of two entirely unrelated causes?”
 This is the hard part.

 The answer ultimately is that we do experiments, which is what Virchow went on to discuss.
 But we’ll get back to this in a minute.
 Before we get around to doing the experiments, we must rack our brains to figure out if there are other causal explanations for this association beside the the meat-eating one.
 Another way to think of this is that we’re looking for all the myriad possible ways our methodology and equipment might have fooled us.
-The first principle of good science, as Richard Feynman liked to say, is that you must not fool yourself because you’re the easiest person to fool.
+The first principle of good science, as Richard Feynman liked to say, is that you must not fool yourself and you’re the easiest person to fool.
 And so before we go public and commit ourselves to believing this association is meaningful and causal, let’s think of all the ways we might be fooled.
 Once we’ve thought up every possible, reasonable alternative hypotheses (space aliens are out on this account), we can then go about testing them to see which ones survive the tests: our preferred hypothesis (meat-eating causes disease, in this case) or one of the many others we’ve considered.

 So let’s think of reasonable ways in which people who eat a lot of meat might be different from people who don’t, looking specifically for differences that might also explain some or all of the association we observed between meat-eating, disease and premature death.
 What else can explain this association, which might have nothing to do with whatever happens when we consume meat or processed meat?